 The Intramural Sports Policies and Procedures outline the operations of the Intramural Sports Program and are formulated to reach the long-term goals of the Intramural Sports Program and the Recreation Services Department.

-- All currently enrolled Lawrence campus students, currently employed Lawrence campus faculty and staff, and KU Affiliates are eligible to participate in Intramural Sports events.
+- Only currently enrolled Lawrence campus students, currently employed Lawrence campus faculty and staff, and KU Affiliates are eligible to participate in Intramural Sports events.
 Faculty, staff, and affiliates must be members of the Ambler Student Recreation Fitness Center for access to Intramural Sports events that take place inside of the Ambler Student Recreation Fitness Center.

-- Participants much present their University issued ID before each contest in order to participate in any Intramural Sports event.
+- Participants must present their University issued ID before each contest in order to participate in any Intramural Sports event.
 The Student Information page within the mobile myKU portal is also an acceptable form of ID.
 Participants printed on the roster on the official game sheet may present any government or state issued ID in order to participate in that Intramural Sports contest.

 - The Intramural Sports program holds the equality and inclusion of its participants in the highest regard.
 Every participant has the right to an unbiased and fair opportunity to play.
 When an activity makes a gender designation, an individual can participate based on their self-identified gender identity and is done in good faith.

 - A player is considered a member of the first team on which the player participates within each league.
 If a participant is found to have played on more than one team in a league, forfeits, suspensions and/or expulsions may result for all parties involved.

 - All coaches, team captains, and bench personnel must be on the team roster and meet Intramural Sports eligibility criteria.